-Under the current assessment process, the College has participated in twenty-seven semesters of course assessment, twenty-six semesters of course re-assessment, review of Program Learning Outcomes (PLOs) for each program/major/certificate, and implementation of Student Learning Outcomes (SLOs) for the general education courses and technical/concentration courses for each program/major/certificate.
+Under the current assessment process, the College has participated in twenty-eight semesters of course assessment, twenty-seven semesters of course re-assessment, review of Program Learning Outcomes (PLOs) for each program/major/certificate, and implementation of Student Learning Outcomes (SLOs) for the general education courses and technical/concentration courses for each program/major/certificate.
 Academic program review continued in this academic year as well.
+This year, the General Education Purpose Statement, General Education Learning Outcomes, and Student Learning Outcomes were updated.

 The number of courses assessed varied from division to division with all divisions (100%) participating in the assessment process.
 Table 1 shows the number of courses assessed with the number of programs/majors/ certificates affected by assessment and departments participating in course assessment.
-Table 2 illustrates the number of courses that were re-assessed during AY2022-2023.
+Table 2 illustrates the number of courses that were re-assessed during AY2023-2024.
 The courses in Table 2 did not achieve the minimum College standard of 70% achievement of learning outcomes during the initial assessment or were voluntarily identified by faculty to be re-assessed based on the course not meeting the 70% minimum standard in one or more methods of evaluation.

-Table 1: COURSE ASSES SSMENT FALL 2022 - SPRING 2023 Arts and Sciences Business, Engineering & Information Technologies Health and Public Services Courses Assessed this year 73/145=50% 165/519=32% 187/309=61% Programs/ majors/certificates affected by courses assessed this year 19/19=100% 106/171=62% 29/40=73% Departments participating in course assessment this year 5/5=100% 7/7=100% 7/7=100% Table 2: COURSE RE-AS SESSMENT FROM FALL 2021- SPRIN G 2022 Arts and Sciences Business, Engineering & Information Technologies Health and Public Services Courses reassessed during this academic year 0 2 3 I
+Table 1: COURSE ASSESSMENT FALL 2023 - SPRING 2024 Arts and Sciences Business, Engineering & Information Technologies Health and Public Services Courses Assessed this year 25/155=16% 207/545=38% 164/296=55% Programs/ majors/certificates affected by courses assessed this year 19/19=100% 109/139=78% 26/34=76% Departments participating in course assessment this year 5/5=100% 7/7=100% 6/7=86%

+Table 2: COURSE RE-ASSESSMENT FROM FALL 2022- SPRING 2023 Arts and Sciences Business, Engineering & Information Technologies Health and Public Services Courses reassessed during this academic year 5 2 1 •